 A beachfront hotel landmark conceived by railroad tycoon Henry Flagler, Casa Marina, A Waldorf Astoria Resort dates back to the glamorous 1920s.
 Soak up elegance and grandeur that has attracted the likes of dignitaries and the crème de la crème for nearly a century, not to mention a stunningly redone lobby, two great pools, and a lovely beach; 1500 Reynolds St., 305-296-3535.

-A great spot for families, The Westin Key West Resort & Marina offers everything you’d expect from a waterfront gem, including a lushly landscaped pool area and a marina with easy access to boating excursions like fishing and snorkeling tours.
+A great spot for families, Margaritaville Key West Resort & Marina offers everything you’d expect from a waterfront gem, including a lushly landscaped pool area and a marina with easy access to boating excursions like fishing and snorkeling tours.
 245 Front St., 305-294-4000.